 Why is generating a quote so slow?

-unfortunately.
-Creating a new one each time should not be necessary;
+Creating a new one each time should not be necessary; several attestation protocols

-one AK could be pregenerated and persistent in the TPM, except that opens up
+use a pregenerated AK that is persistent in the TPM, except that opens up

 a race condition between generating a quote and receiving the sealed